• Skip to Content

 Type 1 - Partial Withdrawal (i.e., dropping some, but not all, courses for a semester):

 Reduction in the First Year.
-Because a student must complete the first-year curriculum before the student may take upper-division courses, full-time students are not permitted to reduce the course load in the first year by dropping courses except with the permission of the Associate Dean for Academic Affairs, which will only be granted in extraordinary circumstances.
-By faculty resolution, no student shall be allowed to drop the required first-year course in Legal Reasoning, Research, and Writing.
+Because a student must complete the first-year curriculum before the student may take upper-division courses, full-time students are not permitted to reduce the course load in the first year by dropping courses except with the permission of the Academic Standards Committee, which will only be granted in extraordinary circumstances.
+By faculty resolution, no student shall be allowed to drop the required first-year course in Legal Analysis, Research, and Writing.

 Dropping Courses After the First Year -- During First Week of Class.
 During the first week of the semester, upper-level students may drop any course without having a W (“withdrew”) placed on their transcripts.
 (See the College of Law Academic Calendar for the specific date each semester.)
 If the dropped course brings a student’s course load below nine hours, the student may be eligible for a reduction in tuition and fees and should consider the impact such withdrawal may have on financial aid and scholarships.